 This can be particularly effective when people are unable to talk or verbalise how they are feeling due to past hurts or painful experiences.

 Putting colour to paper by using pastels,pencil or paints is therapeutic and allows freedom of expression and an opening of the sub concious mind.
 It is the process of putting colour to paper that is important and not the final outcome.
-Art Therapy is a combination of art, colour psychology with a smattering of psychotherapy and can be enjoyed by everyone.
-In the hands of a professional the final art therapist assessment is usually revealing and informative with guidelines on how to go forward.
+Art Therapy is a combination of art, colour psychology with a smattering of colour psychotherapy and can be enjoyed by everyone.
+In the hands of a professional the final art therapist assessment is usually revealing and informative with guidelines on how to go forward using colour psychology methods and exercises.